Skip to main content

 User config

-Path: ~/.config/cognition/config.jsonUse for personal preferences that apply everywhere:
+Path: ~/.config/devin/config.json (%APPDATA%\devin\config.json on Windows)Use for personal preferences that apply everywhere:

 • Default model preference